-- · At the time of registration, ask for preferences be noted and/or individuals' needs in virtual spaces. - At the time of registration include information about what access and inclusion will be provided.
+- At the time of registration, how will preferences be noted or individuals needs be obtained to create a more inclusive space? - At the time of registration include information about what access and inclusion will be provided.
 Review our Reducing Uncertainty and Sharing What to Expect section of the guide to consider what to share at registration.